tmdict/tmdict/data/content/fgo-material-ii/kiyohime/noble-phantasm.en.md

 ##### {{notes}}

-1. {{note1}} Samadhi is a state of mind in which you’re super-concentrated on something. 三昧 (Zanmai) also refers to "being immersed/absorbed in sth".
+1. {{note1}} Samadhi is a state of mind in which you’re super-concentrated on something. 三昧 (Zanmai) also refers to “being immersed/absorbed in sth”.
 Quite fitting for a yandere.